Character Creation Process

 Q: How often do you expect players to post?

-A: For original characters, we require a minimum of one post per thread per RL week.
-We also strongly encourage players to be fair with their posting schedules and reply to all their threads in a timely manner.
+A: We no longer have posting minimums.
+Instead, we expect players to drive their own plots and actively seek out opportunities for RP.
+As Admins, we will always do our best to support players to do this, subject to WV canon and character availability.
+However, we strongly encourage players to be fair with their posting schedules and reply to all their threads in a timely manner.
 If you don't post within two months, and there has been no contact with the Administrators regarding your absence, we will consider your character(s) inactive and remove them from play.

 Q: What sorts of roleplaying make up the threads on Warden’s Vigil?

 A: The majority of our threads deal with the development of relationships: romantic, platonic, political, etc. There can be some combat-intensive threads and threads with a high drama quotient.
 For the most part, combat makes up less than 5% of all of the interactions on the board.

 Q: Is there any way for my character to learn more skills/talents then what's initially allowed?